dmedri/R-italian-lang/README.md

 ## Create archives for the export

-At every tag -- and updates -- it could happen to send translations to different people.
+At every tag release -- and updates -- it could happen to send translations to different people.
 One archive for the R Core Team, to be committed in the master branch.
 One archive per-package, to be attached on a mail for every active package maintainer.
-The script will create a directory, `archives`, where there'll be all .tgz file, ready for mailing.
+The script will create a directory, `archives/`, to store all `.tgz` files, ready for mailing.

 ```
 $ ./repo.archives